 Degaussing Services

 Component Degaussing Services

-Why is demagnetization important?
+Why is demagnetisation important?

 Residual magnetism is a common side effect when machining ferromagnetic materials, yet it can cause serious engineering problems.
 It is also present when components have been lifted using electromagnetic cranes.

 Later production processes like electron beam welding for instance can be ineffective on components with high residual magnetism where weld penetration can be significantly reduced in localised areas.
 Residual magnetism can also impair how in-service components work and wear.
-So much so that many production standards state demagnetization (sometimes called ‘degaussing’) must be undertaken as part of the finishing process.
+So much so that many production standards state demagnetisation (sometimes called ‘degaussing’) must be undertaken as part of the finishing process.

+Degaussing Services